 As an added bonus, it is a useful guide for common medicinal herbs, edible plants, and emergency shelter construction in different environments, plus advice on securing clean water, trapping small game, fire construction, and even evasion in a hostile setting.

 When you factor in advice on how to mentally deal with a survival situation, you’ve got a rock-solid book that gets the job done, and is a fast, ready reference for the off gridder or prepper.
 In fact, this book is constantly copied and plagiarized in many survival guides and how to articles.
 Why waste time with those when you can have the original source material?

 3. Edible Wild Plants

 A lot of plant guides have mediocre line drawings or equally useless black and white photos.
-While these might work fine for somebody who already knows what they are looking at, nothing beats a good colored photo, and this book features hundreds of color photos of edible plants that can be found throughout North America.
+While these might work fine for somebody who already knows what they are looking at, nothing beats a good colored photo, and features hundreds of color photos of edible plants that can be found throughout North America.

 If you are going off the grid, or just want a survival edge, learning the local edible plants is an important skill to have.
 At the very least, being able to go out and pick your own salad from plants growing around you is a fun thing, and under difficult circumstances, being able to forage food could be a literal lifesaver.

 Edible Wild Plants is a handy guide to keep in your emergency kit, bugout bag, and of course on your bookshelf at home.
 Anybody who interacts with the outdoors, or who is planning to, should carefully study this book and become familiar with the plants around them.